hkatic/clock/readme.md

 * Authors: Hrvoje Katić, Abdel and NVDA contributors
 * Download [stable version][1]
 * Download [development version][2]
-* NVDA compatibility: 2019.3 and beyond
+* NVDA compatibility: 2019.3 and later

 This add-on enables the advanced clock, alarm timer and calendar functionality for NVDA.